-Saakshi, a Budheya girl imprisoned by the Ketaari Imperial Forces, is sent to a distant space station to work off the remainder of her prison term as a server girl in an alehouse.
-For a girl who has known only hardship in her short life, things could be a lot worse.
+Saakshi, a Budheya rebel imprisoned by the Ketaari Imperial Forces, is sent to a distant space station to work in an alehouse.
+For a girl who has known only hardship in her short life, things could be worse.
 Until an old foe from the past walks into the alehouse.
 Alone, friendless and far from home, desperation forces her to turn to an unlikely source for assistance.
-Zoran is Hadari’Kor, notorious across star systems for their fighting prowess.
-Their fierce reputation as nomadic mercenaries make people wary of tangling with them.
+Zoran is Hadari’Kor, notorious across star systems for their prowess in battle.
+Their reputation as nomadic mercenaries who owe allegiance to none and only fight for hire make people wary of tangling with them.

-Saakshi succumbed to temptation, casting a surreptitious glance at the large male seated at the other end of the alehouse.
-His solitary presence was a stark contrast to the good-natured bomhomie of the other alehouse patrons.
-The corner table, away from the crowds and shaded by the awning branches of the artificial tree that bordered the Promenade, served to accentuate his distance from the other customers.
+Saakshi surrendered to temptation, casting a surreptitious glance at the large gray-skinned male seated at a distant table.
+An aura of danger and unapproachability radiated from him, his aloof mien a stark contrast to the good-natured bonhomie of the other patrons in the alehouse.
+The corner table, away from the crowds and shaded by the awning branches of an artificial tree that bordered the Promenade, served to accentuate his distance from the other customers.
 She suspected that the table had been carefully selected to allow him his solitude.
 A brief lull in the mad crush of patrons to Trader Pik’s provided a welcome respite to the overworked server girls.
 It allowed Saakshi to rest her aching feet, catch her breath and restock the bar with clean goblets before the next horde of customers swamped them again.
 She also used the opportunity to sneak a quick peek at the Hadari’Kor male.
 As she had half expected, the alien male’s dark eyes rested on her.
 As their gazes tangled, Saakshi’s heart gave an uncomfortable lurch.
-She glanced away hurriedly, snapping her gaze back to the bar to resume polishing the goblets vigorously.
+She glanced away hurriedly, snapping her eyes back to the bar to resume polishing the goblets vigorously.

-He was fairly blatant in his regard, seemingly unconcerned about hiding it from his fellow patrons carousing in the alehouse.
+He was fairly blatant in his regard, seemingly unconcerned with hiding it from his fellow patrons carousing in the alehouse.
 Pik’s was laid out like a half moon with the identically shaped bar she stood behind as its epicenter.
-The open seating area circling the bar offered Pik’s patrons a view of the Promenade as well as tables tucked away in the corners to afford more privacy.
-The Promenade was the main thoroughfare on the space station and tended to be noisy as well as busy most days – this was not a station that slept.
-The Trade Sphere hummed with activity throughout the day, it’s strategic location in neutral space giving it a steady flow of traffic from all corners of their quadrant.
+The open seating area circling the bar offered Pik’s patrons a view of the Promenade, as well as tables tucked away in the corners to afford more privacy.
+The Promenade was the main thoroughfare on the space station and tended to be noisy as well as busy most days – this was a station that never slept.
+The Trade Sphere hummed with activity throughout the day, its strategic location in neutral space driving a steady flow of traffic to it from all corners of Quadrant Five.
 This was his third visit to Pik’s this week – she’d been keeping count.
 He had patronized this particular alehouse on the station a few times a week since the second week Saakshi had commenced work here.
 That had been a little over two months ago.

 A single hostile glare from those dark eyes was enough to deter any patron who dared to approach him.
-She’d hear occasional whispers of HadKor around him but he never let on if it bothered him.
-Saakshi rather thought that it didn’t.
+She’d hear occasional whispers of HadKor around him, but he never let on if it bothered him.
+Saakshi rather thought it didn’t.
 She had never felt threatened in any way by the intense gaze.
-The other server girls would occasionally tease Saakshi about her silent admirer but they all agreed on one thing.
-He epitomized their ideal customer.
-He made sure to buy a steady stream of drinks, never attempted to harass or grope any of the server girls and always tipped well.
+The other server girls would occasionally tease Saakshi about her silent admirer, but they all agreed on one thing: he epitomized their ideal customer.
+He made sure to buy a steady stream of drinks, never attempted to harass any of the server girls and always tipped generously.
 Life would be a lot easier for the server girls if more patrons followed his example.
 Over time, Saakshi had learnt to ignore the heavy-lidded dark eyes that followed her intently.
 But in recent weeks, she could swear that she was starting to see his hot gaze in her dreams.

 A sudden commotion at the entrance to the alehouse drew Saakshi’s attention.
 Four Ketaari males had just walked in and seemed poised to seat themselves at a table assigned to her.